 Etsy brands itself as the place to find anything you’re into.
 A pretty bold statement – so you’d expect its Instagram account to be quite bold too.
 It is.

 It mainly includes content to promote the products of Etsy artisans and sellers (obviously good for its own business).
 This is presented to its 1.2 million followers using high quality shots.
 Many of these are quite quirky and eye-catching.

 Occasionally, it also shares behind-the-scenes shots that provide a glimpse into the culture behind the Etsy marketplace of sellers.

 A little like stationery, parcel delivery could be a really boring topic…but FedEx has made sure that it’s not on its Instagram account.

 While it has under 60,000 followers right now, it is pulling in more with its beautiful photography of airliners and delivery vehicles “in the wild” and the clever element of competition it has introduced: it invites followers to submit images of its vehicles in action, when they are seen out delivering…sometimes in the most far-flung places.
 Only the best get posted on the FedEx account of course.

-Photojojo doesn’t have the followers of GoPro but it’s heading towards the 100,000 mark.
+Photojojo is one of our comparatively small brands on Instagram.
 This photography website and store features posts showing what’s possible with their photography products, as well as featuring plenty of amazing user content.